marianosimone/take-a-look/quotes.md

 > The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.

 Socrates

+> Do you ever ask yourself if the language that you speak now interferes with your actual thoughts?
+Can a language of origin influence your thoughts?

+Ornette Coleman to Jacques Derrida on interview about Talk Improvisation, Language & Racism (1997)